White Earth Indian Reservation: Economy

 White Earth Reservation has an economy which is similar to other Native American reservations.
 In 2011, the government of the White Earth Reservation employed nearly 1,750 employees.
 The tribal payroll was near $21 million.
-The government of the White Earth Reservation employs non-Indians as well as Chippewa from off the reservation in order to fill its staffing needs.
+The government of the White Earth Reservation employs non-Indians as well as Chippewa from off the reservation to fill its staffing needs.
 The Band issues its own reservation license plates to vehicles.

 The White Earth Reservation owns and operates an Event Center, a hotel, the Shooting Star Casino, the White Earth Housing Authority, the Reservations College, and other business enterprises.

-The poverty rate on the White Earth Reservation may be near 50%.
-The unemployment rate on the White Earth Reservation is near 25%.
+The poverty rate on the White Earth Reservation may be nearly fifty percent.
+The unemployment rate on the White Earth Reservation is almost twenty-five percent.

 Topography

 White Earth Reservation is situated in an area where the prairie meets the boreal forest.
 About half the Reservation is covered by a forest and lakes, with second-growth trees.
-In the late 19th century, lumber companies clear–cut much of the original forest that had covered the Reservation.
+In the late 19th century, lumber companies clear-cut much of the old growth forest that had covered the Reservation.

 The western part of the Reservation is prime prairie land.
 Many farms are located in this section.
 Another area of numerous farms is the extreme northeastern section of the Reservation.

 The most dense forest is situated between Callaway and Pine Point, on up to just west and north of Mahkonce.
 North of there, the forest becomes less dense, especially around the Pine Bend and Rice Lake regions.
 The region between Mahkonce and Pine Bend has a few farms.

 Many lakes dot the Reservation's land.
 Large lakes include Bass Lake; Big Rat Lake; Lower Rice Lake; Many Point Lake; North Twin Lake-South Twin Lake; Roy Lake; Round Lake; Snider Lake; Strawberry Lake; Tulaby Lake; and White Earth Lake.
 The White Earth Land Recovery Project encourages ownership of reservation land by members of the White Earth Band, as well as projects for reforestation and revival of the wild rice industry on the reservation's lakes.
 It sells a reservation brand of wild rice and other products.

-The White Earth Reservation holds the 160,000-acre White Earth State Forest.
+The 160000 acre White Earth State Forest is a portion of the Reservation.
 The Reservation's land is still recovering from the effects of the destruction which the lumber companies caused over a century ago.
-The Reservation is especially beautiful during the spring, summer and autumn.
+The Reservation is especially scenic in the non-winter months.

 Climate

-Climate conditions on the White Earth Reservation are extreme.
-Winters are long and cold.
-During the months of December, January, and February, average low temperatures are 1, -6, and 0 (Fahrenheit) at Mahnomen.
-Average high temperatures for the same winter months are 20, 14, and 21.
-The summer months of June, July, and August have high temperatures that average 76, 81, and 80 at Mahnomen.
-Average low temperatures during the same summer months are 52, 56, and 54 at Mahnomen.
-Precipitation is influenced by the forest and many lakes which are located within the Reservation's borders.
+Weather on the White Earth Reservation is challenging.
+Winter lasts at least three months, with daily lows for those months averaging 1 °F, −6 °F and 0 °F. Other average high and low temperatures for the summer and winter months are shown below.

 Average yearly precipitation at Mahnomen is over 22 inches.